simeonqs/Evidence_for_vocal_signatures_and_voice-prints_in_a_wild_parrot/README.md

 **File information and meta data:**

+Below are all files in the repository.
+The first bullet point under the path is a short explanation of the file.
+Other bullet points are meta data for the columns if relevant.

+- README.md
-- README.md: overview of repo and all files
+	- overview of repo and all files
+- .gitignore
-- .gitignore: which files not to sync to GitHub
+	- which files not to sync to GitHub
+- voice_paper.Rproj
-- voice_paper.Rproj: R Studio Project file; if you open the code from this file all paths are relative to the main folder
+	- R Studio Project file; if you open the code from this file all paths are relative to the main folder

 - ANALYSIS/DATA/luscinia/all_2021.csv
 	- the fundamental frequency traces made in Luscinia for all calls in 2021